 Niger’s neighbors approve military intervention

-West Africa’s governments have taken their next step in trying to force the junta that took power in Niger last month to reverse their coup, ordering that the region’s armies immediately activate standby troops for a possible intervention in the uranium-rich country.
+West African governments have taken the next step in trying to force the junta that took power in Niger last month to reverse its coup, ordering that the region’s armies immediately activate standby troops for a possible intervention in the uranium-rich country.

 The Economic Community of West African States (ECOWAS) ordered the force activations on Thursday and issued a statement saying it still prefers a peaceful restoration of democracy in Niger.
 ECOWAS had threatened to send in troops if the military government in Niger failed to restore President Mohamed Bazoum to power by last Sunday.